xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 !!! note
     Many people ask why not just use HK2 instead of guice as it's already provided.
 Unfortunately, it's hard to use it in the same elegant way as we can use guice.
-HK context is launched too late (after dropwizard run phase).
+HK2 context is launched too late (after dropwizard run phase).
-    For example, it is impossible to use HK to instantiate dropwizard managed object because managed must be registered before HK context starts.
+    For example, it is impossible to use HK2 to instantiate dropwizard managed object because managed must be registered before HK2 context starts.

 Guice integration done in guice exclusive way as much as possible: everything should be managed by guice and invisibly integrated into HK2.
 Anyway, it is not always possible to hide integration details, especially if you need to register jersey extensions.

 !!! warning ""
-    Guice context starts before HK context.
+    Guice context starts before HK2 context.

 ## Lifecycle